 You will get your company registration number to trade with as soon as your company is officially registered at the CIPC.
-The Company Registration of a new company usually takes a few days and can take up to a week, after you’ve submitted your application in perfect order.
+The Company Registration of a new company usually takes 1 working day.

 When you make a company registration in South Africa, you will know your company name is accepted when the CIPC gives you a proof of name reservation (a 9.4 document).

-When you use our services, we send you the proof of a name reservation (a 9.4 document) directly to your email.
+When you use our services, we send you the proof of a name reservation (a 9.4 document) directly to your email and within our system.
 We will send you the official document issued by the CIPC.

 Yes, if you have already reserved your company name, but you still need some assistance with your company registration, we can help you.
-You can give us a call on our toll-free number, 0800 007 269 or you can book a FREE consultation.
-You can just tell your consultant that you’ve already recieved your proof of name reservation, your 9.4 document from the CIPC.
+Just call us Toll Free on 0800 007 269 or you can book a FREE consultation here.
+You can just tell your consultant that you’ve already received your proof of name reservation, your 9.4 document from the CIPC.

 You know you have already successfully reserved your company name if you received a 9.4 document from the CIPC.

-Yes, if your business’s name is currently available, within your industry, you can reserve that name to use it for your new Pty Company.
+Yes, if your business’s name is currently available, you can reserve that name to use it for your new Pty Company.

-As long as your company name hasn’t been registered in your industry, you can use it.
+As long as your company name hasn’t been registered, you can use it.